Programmiermethoden/Assignment-Stubs/README.md

 ## Overview

-This repo provides stubs for the exercises/homework for https://github.com/PM-Dungeon/Lecture ...
+Here you can find all the stubs for the exercises/homework for https://github.com/PM-Dungeon/PM-Lecture ...

+This project is available as a Git subtree in the "`vorgaben/`" subfolder in the semester repository for convenience.

 ## Contributing